 In her new role, Rola makes extensive use of Amazon Web Services (AWS) services every day.
 To become more proficient, she decided to validate her cloud knowledge with AWS Certifications.
 Almost a year after beginning her new position, Rola kicked- off what she calls her “four in four challenge”.
 In four months, she used AWS Training resources to prepare for and complete four certifications: AWS Certified Solutions Architect – Associate, AWS Certified Developer – Associate, AWS Certified Data Analytics – Specialty, and AWS Certified Machine Learning – Specialty.

-This blog shares highlights from Rola about her AWS Training and Certification experience; you can experience her perspective directly in this video.
+This blog shares highlights from Rola about her AWS Training and Certification experience.

 After establishing yourself so highly in the field of genomic research, what led you to make the change to become a software developer?

 Working in genomics, I was already comfortable in a high-performance computing environment.
 The human genome is nine billion base pairs long, and automation, scripting, and the power of computers are central to that field of research.